 But communities with the highest rates of HIV actually use PrEP the least.
-Men who have sex with men (MSM) – including gay and bisexual men as well as those who don’t identify as either – are at higher risk of contracting HIV.
+Men who have sex with men (MSM) – including gay and bisexual men and those who don’t identify as either – are at higher risk of contracting HIV.
 Though Black and Latinx MSM are five to ten times more likely to contract HIV than white MSM, white MSM both know about and use PrEP at higher rates than men of color (CDC).
 One reason for this discrepancy is the barriers people of color face in accessing care.

 Each year, 50% of new HIV cases occur in the South (CDC).
 Out of those new HIV cases in Southern states, Black women comprise 67% of cases in women, Black men are 70% of cases in men, and out of men who have sex with men, 50% of new cases are Black men (CDC).
 Insurance company policies create unnecessary hurdles for accessing crucial HIV prevention measures in a high-risk region where Black people are at disproportionate risk.
 This constitutes a deadly form of structural racism.

 The government and medical establishment’s approach to HIV/AIDS has always been rooted in discrimination.
 Ronald Reagan’s administration refused to prioritize AIDS research and treatment in the 1980s since it was viewed as a “gay plague” (NBC News).
 It took years of activism and pressure from groups like ACT UP for the passage of the Ryan White Cares Act in 1990 to mandate serious federal funding and attention to HIV care and treatment (Hornet, History).
-Despite the historical framing of HIV as a virus that primarily affected gay white men, Black and Brown people have always been overrepresented in the HIV-positive population.
-They also long been central to AIDS activism and resistance (Drain).
+Despite the historical framing of HIV as a virus that primarily affected gay white men, Black and Brown people have consistently been overrepresented in the HIV-positive population.
+They have also long been central to AIDS activism and resistance (Drain).

-In the words of Raniyah Copeland of the Black AIDS Institute, “HIV is a disease that affects the most marginalized: Black and brown people, LGBTQ people, people living in poverty, people who don’t have housing, people experiencing substance addiction, and so many others who aren’t able to thrive simply because of who they are, who they love, or where they live” (Black Aids Institute) The prior authorizations that delay access to HIV prevention medication are the product of a healthcare corporations and government policies that place little emphasis on HIV and other health conditions that disproportionately affect Black and Brown people and members of other oppressed and marginalized communities.
+In the words of Raniyah Copeland of the Black AIDS Institute, “HIV is a disease that affects the most marginalized: Black and brown people, LGBTQ+ people, people living in poverty, people who don’t have housing, people experiencing substance addiction, and so many others who aren’t able to thrive simply because of who they are, who they love, or where they live” (Black Aids Institute) The prior authorizations that delay access to HIV prevention medication are the product of healthcare corporations and government policies that place little emphasis on HIV and other health conditions that disproportionately affect Black and Brown people and members of other oppressed and marginalized communities.

 Southern state governments have the power to create laws that require their state healthcare plans on the exchange to include coverage of PrEP medications without requiring prior authorization.
 They must act.
-In the meantime, organizations like South Florida’s Transinclusive Group are acting to ensure HIV prevention isn’t pushed to the side for Black and Brown folks (Instagram).
+In the meantime, organizations like South Florida’s Transinclusive Group are working to ensure HIV prevention isn’t pushed to the side for Black and Brown folks (Instagram).
 We must fix a system where discriminatory barriers block entire communities from life-changing treatments.

-PrEP dramatically reduces the risk of HIV-negative people contracting HIV.
+• PrEP dramatically reduces the risk of HIV-negative people contracting HIV.

-Black people in the South are at high risk of contracting HIV, but many ACA insurance plans in southern states require an additional step, prior authorization, before getting PrEP.
+• Black people in the South are at high risk of contracting HIV, but many ACA insurance plans in southern states require an additional step, prior authorization, before getting PrEP.

-The government has long neglected HIV research and HIV-positive people because of systemic discrimination against queer people, people of color, poor people, and drug users.
+• The government has long neglected HIV research and HIV-positive people because of systemic discrimination against queer people, people of color, poor people, and drug users.